shoneriki/calculator-app/README.md

 1. Having a reset button to set the variables to their default empty values and to use the updateDisplay method to set the value back to zero.

-2. Using backspace function using the slice method to delete the value (as we are still dealing with numbers that are actually strings).
+2. Using backspace function (on the delete button) using the slice method to delete each "digit" of the value (as we are still dealing with numbers that are actually strings).
+Learned that I cannot name the function delete() as it is a reserved word

 3. Adding the event listeners for the number buttons in order to add the button's innerText to the numArray[i] value (make sure to first make the value empty when entering any number other than zero so you don't get "09" for example, then add the number into the display).

-4. Adding event listeners to the operator buttons to store the button's innerText as the operator value and then to increment the index i of the numArray by one (numArray[0] to numArray[1]) so you can enter another number into the numArray.
+4. Adding event listeners to the operator buttons.
+Made sure to store the button's innerText as the operator value and then increment the index (i) of the numArray (numArray[0] to numArray[1]) so you can enter another number into the numArray.
+Made sure that even though the innerText of the multiplication button is "x", that the operator was to become "*" instead.

-5. Creating the equals function.
-First making sure that if the value is "", to make sure it's "0" so it doesn't display undefined.
-Then, I was pleasantly surprised that there was an eval() function property so I didn't have to use parseInt on the numbers to evaluate the value.
+5. Creating the equals function for the equals button.
+Made sure that if the value is "", the display should read "0" so it doesn't display undefined.
+I was pleasantly surprised that there was an eval() function property so I didn't have to use parseInt on the numbers to evaluate the value.
+In order to keep this calculator going, I had to reset the values of the operator and numArray[1] as "", make numArray[0] = result, update the display to be numArray[i]/numArray[0]/result.

+6. Programmed the dot/decimal button (decBtn) to only insert the dot/decimal if there isn't one already.

 ### Continued development